BRWelk/frontend-nanodegree-arcade-game_BW/README.md

 # Frontend-nanodegree-arcade-game

 Welcome to Brian's arcade game.
 This is a classic clone of a game that I grew up playing.
-I originally had a frog and some cars, but we have used a sprite and some bugs.
+It originally had a frog and some cars, but we have used a sprite and some bugs.

 ## TABLE OF CONTENTS